 - Blend with a hand blender (it helps to tip the pot to the side a bit to prevent splattering) or a blender (in batches, with the middle part of the lid removed and a clean towel covering the hole).
 Stir in remaining 1 T of butter.

-- To store, ladle into clean pint jars, leaving at least 1/2″ room at the top.
-You can either store in the freezer, or on the pantry shelf if using sterilized jars that have been processed as needed.
+- To store, ladle into clean pint jars, leaving at least 1/2″ of room at the top.
+I prefer to store the sauce in the freezer, freezing uncovered, then adding the lids once the sauce is frozen.